python/mypy/docs/source/runtime_troubles.rst

 Some classes are declared as :ref:`generic<generic-classes>` in stubs, but not at runtime.

-In Python 3.8 and lower, there are several examples within the standard library, for instance, :py:class:`os.PathLike` and :py:class:`queue.Queue`.
+In Python 3.8 and earlier, there are several examples within the standard library, for instance, :py:class:`os.PathLike` and :py:class:`queue.Queue`.
 Subscripting such a class will result in a runtime error: